2019 Grower Day

-Thursday, April 4, 2019 is the Plumas-Sierra Grower Day in the Mineral Room at Quincy Fairgrounds.
+Thursday, April 4, 2019 was the Plumas-Sierra Grower Day in the Mineral Room at Quincy Fairgrounds.

-The event will include continuing education credits for Department of Pesticide Regulation-Private Applicator Licenses and Irrigated Lands Regulatory Program.
+The event included continuing education credits for Department of Pesticide Regulation-Private Applicator Licenses and Irrigated Lands Regulatory Program.

-2019 Plumas Sierra Grower Day is a collaboration of the Plumas-Sierra Agricultural Commissioner and University of California Cooperative Extension.
+2019 Plumas Sierra Grower Day was a collaboration of the Plumas-Sierra Agricultural Commissioner and University of California Cooperative Extension.

-The event provides a cross section of presentations to assist local farmers, ranchers and land managers in implementing Integrated Pest Management (IPM) approaches along with identifying invasive weeds and pests.
-In addition, the program will include reminders of regulatory requirements and training on applicator safety.
+The event provided a cross section of presentations to assist local farmers, ranchers and land managers in implementing Integrated Pest Management (IPM) approaches along with identifying invasive weeds and pests.
+In addition, the program will included reminders of regulatory requirements and training on applicator safety.

 8:00 Registration and Light Refreshments